Berlusconi ally says court sentence will not hurt government

-After leaving a meeting of Berlusconi’s center-right People of Freedom (PDL) party, Nitto Palma, who served as justice minister during Berlusconi’s last government, said there was a lot of bitterness about the verdict.
+After leaving a meeting of Berlusconi’s centre-right People of Freedom (PDL) party, Nitto Palma, who served as justice minister during Berlusconi’s last government, said there was a lot of bitterness about the verdict.

 “But this sentence will not affect the Letta government, which was created to serve the country and which will continue to serve it as far as we are concerned,” he told reporters.